 Since, according to Benjamin, chin acne can be attributed to hormones, start by addressing all the factors that could be affecting you hormonally, like the food you eat.
 Fenton says that a change in diet, especially one that’s heavy in dairy, can have a significant difference in your skin.
 “Dairy has been shown to stimulate testosterone production in people who consume it, and spikes in testosterone can worsen acne.
-Dairy also naturally contains its own hormones such as estrogen, which can exert their own impact on a person’s hormonal balance,” he said.
+Dairy also naturally contains its own hormones, such as estrogen, which can exert their own impact on a person’s hormonal balance,” he explains.

 Use a Retinoid

-For any kind of breakout, no matter if it’s on your chin or elsewhere, exfoliation is key for keeping the pores clean and free of dead skin cells, bacteria, dirt, and debris that clog the pores, mix with the oil on your skin, and cause breakouts.
+Exfoliation is key for keeping the pores clean and free of dead skin cells, bacteria, dirt, and debris that clog the pores, mix with the oil on your skin, and cause breakouts.
 Instead of a harsh mechanical exfoliator like a scrub, Levin suggests trying a gentle yet effective chemical exfoliant instead.

 “If your skin is not irritated and can tolerate an exfoliator, try alpha-hydroxy acids or salicylic acid two to three times weekly,” Levin says.
 Salicylic acid works by cleaning deep within the pores while AHAs work to slough away dead skin.
-For a salicylic acid spot treatment, we like Origin’s Super Spot Remover ($18).
-And for an AHA, try a gentle lactic acid treatment, like the Sunday Riley Good Genes Treatment ($105).
+For a salicylic acid spot treatment, we like Origin’s Super Spot Remover ($19).
+And for an AHA, try a gentle lactic acid treatment, like the Sunday Riley Good Genes Treatment ($85).

 Mix Your Own Spot Treatment

 The bigger the breakout, the worse your tendency to overload on zit creams and topical treatments, right?
 But instead of applying a bunch of serums and spot treatments to the area and hoping for the best, make a small mixture of only a select few products so you don’t disrupt your skin’s protective barrier in the process.
-Next time you have a cystic breakout, apply a small combination of salicylic acid (to exfoliate), benzoyl peroxide (to kill the bacteria), and 1% hydrocortisone (to calm redness), to the affected area to encourage healing without overdoing it.
+Next time you have a cystic breakout, apply a small combination of salicylic acid (to exfoliate), benzoyl peroxide (to kill the bacteria), and 1% hydrocortisone (to calm redness) to the affected area to encourage healing without overdoing it.